 Using either of these options or one of the many other builders or frameworks will provide you with limitless customization options.

-There’s no question that WordPress has more to offer in terms of customization.
+There’s no question that in Weebly vs WordPress, WordPress has more to offer in terms of customization.
 From the number of themes available, all of which can be tweaked and personalized to drag-and-drop designers.

 But do you have the desire and patience to deal with its complexity?
 Do you even need to?
 Perhaps the simplicity of Weebly is the right choice for you.